 During World War II, Ignatovich worked as a military photographer on both the Eastern and Western Fronts, riding on horseback with the soldiers and reporting on both the military action of the war and the conditions and daily life in the trenches and encampments.
 He photographed the signing of the Potsdam Declaration in 1945, which outlined the terms of surrender for Japan.
 After the war, he began experimenting with color photography, landscapes, and portraiture.
 He continued to work for Pravda and Ogonyok, and in the 1950s became a department head at the publishing house Iskusstvo.

-Boris Ignatovich died on 4 April 1976.
-He is buried in Rogozhskoe Cemetery in Moscow.
+Boris Ignatovich died on 4 April 1976, and is buried in Rogozhskoe Cemetery in Moscow.